HOW TO FIND A JOB IN BERLIN

 View their careers page and if you see something that looks interesting, be sure to apply right away.

-Go out it on your own and be an independent freelancer.
+Go out on your own and be an independent freelancer.

-It’s fairly straightforward to get a freelancing visa in Germany, if you can prove you have a steady income and meet other various requirements.
-This kind of visa can be especially ideal for those who desire having a flexible schedule and being self employed.
+It’s fairly straightforward to get a freelancing visa in Germany if you can prove you have a steady income and meet other various requirements.
+This kind of visa can be especially ideal for those who desire to have a flexible schedule and be self-employed.

-I’ve a number of friends in Berlin who work as writers, graphic designers, tour guides, software developers etc. and all make a living from existing contracts in their home country, here in Germany, and/or elsewhere.
-My former boss now works as a freelance agile coach, so he can spend more time with his family and pursue his his passion for theater.
+I have a number of friends in Berlin who work as writers, graphic designers, tour guides, software developers, etc., and all make a living from existing contracts in their home country, here in Germany, and/or elsewhere.
+My former boss now works as a freelance agile coach, so he can spend more time with his family and pursue his passion for theater.

 Launch your very own enterprise.

 Another way to find work in Berlin is to start your own business in Berlin.
 You can open a business to help other Berlin newbies and be a career coach or a relocation consultant.
 You can open your own restaurant.
 You can sell your art on Etsy and at markets around Berlin.